|

 Railcar No. 5 followed it.
 This railcar from 1964 has doors on both sides.

-It is surprising and equally pleasing that the railway continues to operate so successfully with such old rolling stock.
+It was surprising and equally pleasing that the railway continued to operate so successfully with such old rolling stock.

 [Mar 2015].